mobilegigo/IllustDrawingPad/README.md

-VectorPapers Zero
+IllustDrawing Pad
 =================

-VectorPapers Zero is a vector illustration app designed from scratch for the iPad.
+IllustDrawing Pad is a vector illustration app designed from scratch for the iPad.
 It supports paths, compound paths, text, images, groups, masks, gradient fills, and an unlimited number of layers.

-VectorPapers Zero was designed with performance in mind – it can easily handle drawings with hundreds to thousands of shapes without bogging down.
+IllustDrawing Pad was designed with performance in mind – it can easily handle drawings with hundreds to thousands of shapes without bogging down.
 Export your finished illustrations directly to your iCloud Drive

 see the original source code at: https://github.com/sprang/Inkpad